ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 This is the correct result of adding -7 and 2 and.

-The ones' complement solves one of two SMR's problems.
+The ones' complement solves the first of two SMR's problems.
 Now the CPU adder can operate any signed integers.
 This solution has one disadvantage.
 Addition requires two steps when you get a positive number in the result.
 This drawback slows down computations.

 SMR has another problem with zeros.
 It represents zero in two ways.
 The ones' complement does not solve it.